-E. The Country's Highest Dropout Rate - 40%
+E. The Country's Highest Dropout Rates - 40%

-At the end of 2011, MANHI presented worrying statistics regarding dropout rates in East Jerusalem.
-According to MANHI's figures, dropout rates start in the first grade33: 166 children, constituting 2% of a total 7,702 children that year, did not attend school.
+At the end of 2011, MANHI presented troubling statistics regarding dropout rates in East Jerusalem.
+According to MANHI's figures, dropout starts in the first grade33: 166 children, constituting 2% of a total 7,702 children that year, did not attend school.
 The dropout rate increases consistently with every age group, reaching 5% in the eighth grade.
-In high school, the number doubles, triples and quadruples: the dropout rate from the 9th grade reached 10%, in the 10th grade 17%, in the 11th grade 30% and in the 12th grade the number of children who do not attend any educational institution reached 40%..
-For the sake of comparison, the average dropout rate among the Arab sector in Israel for grades 7th to 12th is 6.2%, and 4.2% among the Jewish sector in Israel, while in East Jerusalem it reached 17.3%.
-This means the dropout percentage in East Jerusalem is four times higher than that of the Jewish sector in Israel.
+In high school, the number is doubled, tripled and quadrupled: the dropout rate from the 9th grade reached 10%, in the 10th grade 17%, in the 11th grade 30% and in the 12th grade the number of children who do not attend any educational institution reached 40%.
+In comparison, the average dropout rate among Arabs in Israel in grades 7th to 12th is 6.2% and 4.2% among the Jews in Israel, while in East Jerusalem it reached 17.3%.
+This means the dropout percentage in East Jerusalem is four times higher than that of the Jewish population in Israel.

 These grim statistics should justify affirmative action on behalf of East Jerusalem students; instead, students are discriminated against in the city's treatment of the dropout phenomenon when comparing both parts of the city.
-For example, MLA centers ("different learning centers") are designed to prevent apparent and concealed dropouts and their schedules are adjusted to accommodate student needs.
-While in West Jerusalem 16 MLA centers operated during the past year, East Jerusalem benefited from only 5 similar centers, despite the fact that a similar number of students study in official schools in both parts of the city.
+For example, MLA centers (different learning centers) are designed to prevent apparent and concealed dropouts and their schedules are adjusted to accommodate student needs.
+While in West Jerusalem there were 16 MLA centers in the past year, East Jerusalem benefited from only 5 similar centers, despite the fact that a similar number of students study in official schools in both parts of the city.
 In addition, while there were 71 SHAHAR classrooms (welfare and educational services) in West Jerusalem in 2011, only three such classrooms existed in East Jerusalem34.
 While there is a quota in place for 13.5 regular visiting officers for West Jerusalem, whose job it is to follow up on students' school attendance and prevent dropout, there is a quota for only three in East Jerusalem, of which only one and a half are staffed35.